It is sufficiently obvious that it is through muscular activity

 think that it is "a good thing" and a smaller number

-are convinced that it is absolutely necessary to the best of
+is convinced that it is absolutely necessary to the best of health,

-health, yet we not infrequently hear men and women seriously
+yet we don't infrequently hear men and women seriously question

-question the latter proposition and even venture to doubt the
+the latter proposition and even venture to doubt the truth of

 Now there is nothing in hygiene more clearly established than